TheRicePirate/Repository-Generator/README.md

 ### SETUP:
 1. Clone this repository into your codespace.
 2. Open a terminal window in the repository's folder and paste this command in: `pip install PyGithub pyperclip`
-4. Run main.py using the command `python main.py`.
+4. Run the program using the command `python main.py`.
 5. Follow the instructions.

 ### USE: